 speaker

 Eric Wolf

-Okay, and you just mentioned how you're prioritizing retention.
-I guess where do you think we'll see sort of retention go from current levels?
-And what does your sort of lease rate look like when you include leases signed versus no move out, sort of your forward exposure?
+Okay.
+And you just mentioned how you're prioritizing retention.
+I guess, where do you think we'll see sort of retention go from current levels?
+And what does your sort of lease rate look like when you include lease assigned versus non-move out, sort of your forward exposure?

 speaker

-Yeah, so right now our guidance includes a 55% retention rate on average throughout the year.
-And right now for all the leases that were set to expire in the first quarter, we've already renewed, assuming we're trying to target that 55%, we've already reviewed 90% of them.
-So we're well on our way to hitting that 55% market, sorry, 55% target.
+Yeah.
+So right now, our guidance includes a 55% retention rate on average throughout the year.
+And Right now, for all the leases that were set to expire in the first quarter, we've already renewed, assuming we're trying to target that 55%, we've already renewed 90% of them.
+So we're well on our way to hitting that 55% target.
+Thank you.

+speaker